Many large dog breeds make wonderful pets, but they also present several unique challenges for their owners.

 Common symptoms of the disease include:

 The only way to be certain if your dog has it or not is to take your dog to a vet so they can do x-rays on the hips.
-From there, the vet may recommend medicine to treat it, or your pup may have to go through a surgery to correct the condition.
+Medications may help reduce your dog's symptoms, but some dogs will require surgery to fix the issue.

 Other symptoms of the disease can include:

-To properly diagnose the disease, you’ll have to go to your vet where they will conduct an exam and do some x-rays.
-When the dog has been diagnosed, the vet may prescribe medications, as well as plenty of rest and a change of diet.
+To properly diagnose the disease, your vet will need to perform a physical exam and take a few x-rays.
+When the dog has been diagnosed, your vet may prescribe medications and recommend changing his diet.

-The most common symptom is an enlarged abdomen, but you may also notice:
+The most common symptom of bloat is an enlarged abdomen, but you may also notice:

 The most common symptoms of this disease include:

-With proper care and giving them your love and attention, you’ll quickly learn that these dogs are loyal, intelligent, and are eager to please their master.
-If you’re trying to find the cutest large dog breeds to snuggle with, you could choose any one of them—especially the breeds with ample amounts of fur!
+With proper care and giving them your love and attention, you’ll quickly learn that most large breed dogs are loyal, intelligent, and are eager to please.